GoAble

 "Keeping it simple" and not over-designing is hard.
 I learned that using the least steps, visual cues, and words to communicate the core functions at a glance is crucial, especially for an utility app.

 Designing for niche user groups with varying priorities and needs was a challenge for me.
 Initially fearing that I might alienate general users, I learned through this project that designing a robust system with high flexibility grants a smooth user experience for all.
-So here I borrow Microsoft's words for my lesson learned.
+So here I borrow Microsoft's Inclusivity Design Principle.

 Resistance is part of solving complex problems